NEW ALBUM RELEASE

 — after the performance of R. Strauss “A Hero’s Life” with the Lithuanian National Symphony Orchestra at the Lithuanian National Philharmonic Hall, online art magazine “7 MD”, Rita Aleknaitė- Bieliauskienė.

-Lithuanian violinist Dalia Dėdinskaitė was born and started her musical path in Vilnius.
-Her musical talent was noticed by her first teacher Elena Lašaitė, later Dalia studied with prof. Jurgis Dvarionas.
-The most prominent footprints in her musical career has left the studies with Austrian violinist, professor Christian Altenburger at the Vienniese University of Music and chamber music lessons with professor Johannes Meissl.
+Dalia’s musical talent was noticed by her first teacher Elena Lašaitė, later Dalia studied with prof. Jurgis Dvarionas.
+The most prominent footprints in her musical career has left the studies with Austrian violinist, professor Christian Altenburger and chamber music lessons with professor Johannes Meissl at the Viennese University of Music, where Dalia earned her BA and MA cum laude with a distinction and the Rector’s Prize of Honour.
 Since 2016 Dalia has settled in Lithuania whilst is regularly visiting Austria, where she was appointed as assistant to Prof. Christian Altenburger at the University of Music and Performing Arts Vienna.
 From 2016 Dalia was the 1st Concertmaster of the Klaipėda Chamber Orchestra and in 2020 she became the Principal Concertmaster of the Lithuanian National Symphony Orchestra.

-Beside solo activities, the young violinist is an enthusiastic chamber music artist – Dalia has performed at many international chamber music festivals, such as “The 10th Annual Chamber Fest” in New York, “Schwäbischer Frühling” in Germany, “The International Holland Music Sessions, “Loisiarte”, “Attergauer Kultursommer”, “Festival St. Gallen” and“ International Rattenberg Festival ” in Austria, “Grieg in Bergen” and “International Bergen Festival” in Norway, “Nafplion Festival” in Greece, “Fundación Monteleon” in Spain, etc., where she shared the scene with musicians like Christian Altenburger, Franz Bartolomey, Patrick Demenga, Ole Christian Haagenrud, Cornelia Hermann, Reinhard Latzko, Christoph Schiller, Thomas Selditz, Mihaela Ursuleasa, Quirine Viersen.
+Beside solo activities, the violinist is an enthusiastic chamber music artist – Dalia has performed at many international chamber music festivals, such as “The 10th Annual Chamber Fest” in New York, “Schwäbischer Frühling” in Germany, “The International Holland Music Sessions”, “Loisiarte”, “Attergauer Kultursommer”, “Festival St. Gallen” and“ International Rattenberg Festival ” in Austria, “Grieg in Bergen” and “International Bergen Festival” in Norway, “Nafplion Festival” in Greece, “Fundación Monteleon” in Spain, etc., where she shared the scene with musicians like Christian Altenburger, Franz Bartolomey, Patrick Demenga, Lukas Geniušas, Josef Gilgenreiner, Pavel Giunter, Ole Christian Haagenrud, Cornelia Hermann, Reinhard Latzko, Christoph Schiller, Thomas Selditz, Mihaela Ursuleasa, Quirine Viersen.

-Starting in 2015, Dalia, along with cellist Gleb Pyšniak, took the lead in various projects useful for Lithuanian musical and cultural life – National Forum “Ars Lituanica”, Youth Education Project “Artistico”, whose main purpose is to support Lithuanian young talents of classical music.
-An especially successful project of Lithuanian music initiated by Dalia and Gleb “Window to Lithuania” it’s a compact disc with more than a hundred years of Lithuanian music history collection of jewels.
-The compact presented to listeners in more than a dozen European countries and the US, this way it commemorates the 25th anniversary of independence restoration of the Republic of Lithuania.
+Starting in 2015, Dalia, along with cellist Gleb Pyšniak, took the lead in various projects important for Lithuanian musical and cultural life – National Forum “Ars Lituanica”, Youth Education Project “Artistico”, whose main purpose is to support Lithuanian young talents of classical music.
+An especially successful project of Lithuanian music initiated by Dalia and Gleb “Window to Lithuania” – a CD with more than a hundred years of Lithuanian music history collection of jewels.
+The album was presented to listeners in more than a dozen European countries and the US, this way it commemorates the 25th anniversary of independence restoration of the Republic of Lithuania.
+The concert was filmed and recorded by LRT (Lithuanian National Radio and Television) in Vilnius.
+Not less attention received from “Aerogram“ another compact disc project of the Litvak (Lithuanian Jewish origin) composers’ music, featuring composers such as A. Copland, G. Gershwin, B. Goodman, J. Achron, L. Godovsky.
+During album presentations in Europe and US Litvak culture is represented as an important part of Lithuanian culture.
+Concert in Vilnius was recorded by LRT (Lithuanian National Radio and Television).

-Dalia is the winner of many international and national competitions: “Violine in Dresden 2010” in Germany, “International IV Alexander Glazunov” in Paris, Balio Dvariono Pianists and Strings, Raimundas Katilius IV Lithuanian young performers, International 6th Stasys Vainiūnas chamber ensemblies and others.
-In the year 2012 during the festival-masterclass “ISA Prague-Vienna- Budapest” together with cellist Gleb Pyšniak, was awarder “Kodály Award” for Outstanding Zoltán Kodály Duo op.7 for violin and cello performance.
+Dalia is the winner of many international and national competitions: “Violine in Dresden 2010” in Germany, “International IV Alexander Glazunov” in Paris, Balio Dvariono Competition for Pianists and Strings, Raimundas Katilius Violin competition, The 6th International Stasys Vainiūnas chamber music competition and others.
+In the year 2012 during the festival-masterclass “ISA Prague-Vienna-Budapest” together with cellist Gleb Pyšniak, Dalia was awarded “Kodály Award” for Outstanding Zoltán Kodály Duo op.7 for violin and cello performance.